 Open and Close Function

-In SAS we use the OPEN function to access or “open” an existing data set.
+We use the OPEN function in SAS to access or “open” an existing data set.

 mode specifies the type of access to the data set.
-There are 3 different modes by which you can open the SAS dataset.
+There are three different modes by which you can open the SAS dataset.

-👉I opens the data set in INPUT mode (default) and the values can be read but not modified.
+I open the data set in INPUT mode (default), and the values can be read but not modified.

 %macro ex1; %let dsid=%sysfunc(open(sashelp.class, i)); %if (&dsid=0) %then %put %sysfunc(sysmsg()); %else %put sashelp.cars data set has been opened; %mend; %ex1;